 5. Accurate Patient Recollection About the Pills They Take

 Anyone who has delivered patient care and needed to inquire about a patient's medication regimen has firsthand experience with this challenge.
 Patients are typically bad historians concerning their medication history.
 While there are ways we can help patients remember their medications, and even some tools that can improve medication management and adherence, we'll never change the fact that many patients will struggle to recall all the medications they are taking and the key details about these drugs (e.g., dosage, frequency).

 That's one of the reasons why the use of technologies that can fill this information gap by providing the accurate medication data patients cannot have become so important for healthcare organizations and valuable for performing better medication reconciliation.

 6. Pharmacists and Pharmacy Technicians

-There are multiple studies that indicate pharmacists and technicians should be leading medication reconciliation.
-One study found that, when pharmacists provided admission drug histories, 3,988 deaths were avoided.
-Another found that potential errors were reduced by 82% when trained pharmacy technicians obtained medication histories.
-And another focused on the emergency department, where the intervention of pharmacists reduced overall medication reconciliation discrepancies by 33%.
+There are multiple studies that indicate pharmacists and technicians should be leading the med rec process.
+One study found that when pharmacists provided admission drug histories, nearly 4,000 deaths were avoided.
+Another study found that potential errors were reduced by more than 80% when trained pharmacy technicians obtained medication histories.
+And a third study focusing on the ED showed that the intervention of pharmacists reduced overall medication reconciliation discrepancies by about one-third.

-Yet, it’s the minority of hospitals that employ pharmacists and technicians for this purpose, and even then, they don’t employ enough for 24/7 coverage.
-Clinical leaders in organizations with pharmacists leading medication reconciliation told us that they are primarily available only during day shifts.
+Yet, the minority of hospitals employ pharmacists and technicians for this purpose, and even then, they often do not employ these professionals enough to provide 24/7 coverage.
+Clinical leaders in organizations with pharmacists who are leading med rec told us that these professionals are primarily available only during day shifts.

-Having pharmacists and pharmacy technicians own medication reconciliation may be a change worth considering.
-Letting pharmacy lead could be the missing link to decreasing medication errors and adverse drug events your organization has been striving toward.
+Putting pharmacists and pharmacy technicians in charge of medication reconciliation may be a change worth considering.
+Letting pharmacy lead could be the missing link to decreasing the medication errors and adverse drug events your organization has been striving toward.